telerik/blazor-docs/components/chart/types/waterfall.md

 * `runningTotal`—This column shows the cumulative sum of all items since the last running total point.
  * `total`—This column displays the sum of all preceding items.

-To define a data item as "runningTotal" or "total," include a corresponding data point in the data source, and set the SummaryField value as either "runningTotal" or "total".
+To define a data item as a running total or total, include a corresponding data point in the data source, and set the `SummaryField` value as either `runningTotal` or `total`.

 >caption A waterfall chart that shows cash flow